Custom of Paris: Initial implementation in New France

-In 1663, upon the dissolution of the Company of One Hundred Associates, New France had come under direct rule by the French crown.
-The Custom was officially introduced in New France by article 33 of the royal charter establishing the French West India Company in May 1664 (the company retained control of the colony for a decade thereafter).
+In 1663, upon the dissolution of the Company of One Hundred Associates, New France came under direct rule by the French crown.
+The Custom was officially introduced in New France by Article 33 of the royal charter establishing the French West India Company in May 1664.
+The company retained control of the colony for a decade thereafter.

-However, the Custom had been a part of the justice system of Canada since the 1627 founding of the Company of One Hundred Associates, which had previously managed French holdings in North America.
-The unilateral application of the Custom to the colonies was the solution that was adopted by the French monarchy after 1664.
+The Custom had been a part of the justice system of Canada since the 1627 founding of the Company of One Hundred Associates, which previously managed French holdings in North America.
+The unilateral application of the Custom to the colonies was a solution imposed by the French monarchy after 1664.
 Despite the judicial unity, customary practice varied across regions.

-Institutionally, the colony found itself governed by a sort of three-part government in 1665.
-The Intendant, who represented one third of this body, was charged with the policy areas of justice, police, and finance for which the Custom of Paris was relevant.
-The Custom evolved rapidly in New France, to the extent that in 1760 it was (as applied in Montreal and Quebec City) the "law of Canada", and on certain points it had diverged significantly from its counterpart in France.
+Institutionally, the colony found itself governed by a three-part government in 1665.
+The Intendant, who represented one third of this body, was charged with the policy areas of justice, police, and finance, for which the Custom of Paris was relevant.
+The Custom evolved rapidly in New France, to the extent that in 1760 it was, as applied in Montreal and Quebec City, the "law of Canada", and on certain points had diverged significantly from its origins in France.